Pasta Carbonara with Guanciale

 • Prepare the egg and cheese mixture and cook the guanciale while the pasta is cooking.

-• With the heat off add the egg and cheese mixture and stir.
-The texture should be creamy but you can add the reserved pasta water a tablespoon at a time if needed for creaminess.
+• With the heat off, add the egg and cheese mixture and stir.
+The texture should be creamy, but you can add the reserved pasta water a tablespoon at a time if needed for creaminess.

-• Serve immediately with additional grated cheese, pepper, and any guanciale remaining in the skillet.
+• Serve immediately with additional grated cheese, pepper, and any remaining guanciale in the skillet.

 Notes

-1. Cook the Bucatini according to package instructions but the cooking time for bucatini is typically 7-9 minutes.
+1. Cook the Bucatini according to package instructions, but the cooking time for bucatini is typically 7-9 minutes.

-3. Pasta Carbonara is made with Pecorino Romano and we used Parmigiano Reggiano for our version.
-Whatever cheese you decide on it’s best to grate it yourself.
-Pre-shredded cheese contains preservatives such as potato starch to prevent clumping so it doesn’t melt as evenly.
+3. Pasta Carbonara is made with Pecorino Romano, and we used Parmigiano Reggiano for our version.
+Whatever cheese you decide on, it’s best to grate it yourself.
+Pre-shredded cheese contains preservatives such as potato starch to prevent clumping, so it doesn’t melt as evenly.

-4. Guanciale is used to make authentic carbonara but you can substitute pancetta which is a cured pork made from pork belly.
+4. Guanciale is used to make authentic carbonara, but you can substitute pancetta, which is a cured pork made from pork belly.

 6. Be sure to check out the Key Ingredients along with the Recipe Tips and Notes sections found in the post, for more tips, options, substitutions, and variations for this recipe!
 You will also find step-by-step photos there.